chhuang-one/sqxclib/doc/SqColumn.md

 ﻿# SqColumn

-SqColumn derives from [SqEntry](SqEntry.md) and defines constant or dynamic column in SQL table.
+SqColumn derives from [SqEntry](SqEntry.md) and defines column in SQL table.
 When it works with SqType is very similar to SqEntry.

 	SqEntry
 	|
 	`--- SqReentry
-	     |
-	     +--- SqTable
 	     |
 	     `--- SqColumn